Oden1001/The-UI-of-h5gg/README.md

 # The-UI-of-h5gg

-Uis available for h5gg.
+Uis available for h5gg

-These UIs are generally used for landscape, I did not write to adapt to portrait, but some UIs use% can portrait and landscape.
+These UIs are generally used for landscape, I did not write to adapt to portrait, but some UIs use% can portrait and landscape

 These UI are always free!
 I will consider sharing and writing for free all the time.

 How to use it?

 You just need to add clicks to the buttons
 Also, add the h5gg function in JS